 1. Open file explorer and go to “This PC“

-2. Right-click on blank space and select “Properties“
+2. Right-click on the blank space and select “Properties“

-If the System Type is 64 bit then your CPU can handle both 32 bit and 64 bit OS, and compatible with Windows 11.
+If the System Type is 64-bit, then your CPU can handle both 32-bit and 64-bit OS and is compatible with Windows 11.